Cartography-jpl/pynitf/README.md

 to manage TREs.
 See GeoCal, with the file geocal_nitf_rsm.py to see how this works.

+## Extending pynitf

+The environment variable "NITF_PLUGIN" can be set with a ":" separated list of modules to load.
+Tools like nitfinfofull use this to load modules to expand it functionality (e.g., "geocal")

 ## On demand data

 NITF is an old format, with all kinds of limitations.
 One limitation is that